Pacific City State Airport

 Pacific City State Airport (IATA: PFC, ICAO: KPFC, FAA LID: PFC) is a public use airport located one nautical mile (2 km) south of the central business district of Pacific City, in Tillamook County, Oregon, United States.
 It is owned by the Oregon Department of Aviation.

 Facilities and aircraft

 Pacific City State Airport covers an area of 15 acres (6 ha) at an elevation of 5 feet (2 m) above mean sea level.
-It has one runway designated 14/32 with an asphalt surface measuring 1,875 by 30 feet (572 x 9 m).
+It has one runway designated 14/32 with an asphalt surface measuring 1860 × 30 ft, with a 300 ft displaced threshold on 14, leaving 1560 ft for landing.

 For the 12-month period ending November 4, 2011, the airport had 2,000 aircraft operations, an average of 166 per month: 96% general aviation and 4% air taxi.
 At that time there were five aircraft based at this airport, all single-engine.